jahfer/ori/README.md

 ![Trace visualization](./docs/images/example_boundary.png)
 </details>

-As a convenience, `Ori::Scope` provides a `#each_async` method that will fork a new fiber for each item in the enumerable.
+As a convenience, `Ori::Scope` provides a `#each_async` method that will spawn a new fiber for each item in the enumerable.
 This can be useful for performing concurrent operations on a collection.

 The following code contains six seconds of `sleep` time, but will take only ~1 second to execute due to the interleaving of the fibers: